manifoldco/manifold-laravel/README.md

 `'database.connections.pgsql.password' => 'custom-pgsql.DB_PASSWORD'`.
 This will
 pull the `DB_PASSWORD` credential from the `custom-pgsql` resource and assign its value to `database.connections.pgsql.password`, so there is no need to manipulate your existing `config/database.php` file.
-If the given resource/credential combination does not exist, whatever was already defined in `config/database.php` will be used.

 ## Examples
 1. You have a project in Manifold with a label of `my-project`.